breezy-weather/breezy-weather/docs/SOURCES.md

 This is a user-end guide to weather sources available in Breezy Weather.
 If you are a developer looking to add a new source in Breezy Weather, have a look at [contribute](../CONTRIBUTE.md).

 **Open-Meteo** is the only free and open source weather source on this list, and probably also the most privacy-friendly.
-It is nearly as complete as **AccuWeather**, and probably more accurate as well, however still lacks a few features (station observations, alerts, reverse geocoding), but you can combine the missing features with a secondary source (see below).
+It is nearly as complete as **AccuWeather**, and probably more accurate as well, however still lacks a few features (station observations, alerts, reverse geocoding), but you can combine the missing features with a secondary source (at the very bottom of this document).

 ## Suggestions by country